Common octopus: Respiration

 Water is pumped into the mantle cavity of the octopus, where it comes into contact with the internal gills.
 The water has a high concentration of oxygen compared to the blood returning from the veins, so oxygen diffuses into the blood.
 The tissues and muscles of the octopus use oxygen and release carbon dioxide when breaking down glucose in the Krebs cycle.
 The carbon dioxide then dissolves into the blood or combines with water to form carbonic acid, which decreases blood pH.
 The Bohr effect explains why oxygen concentrations are lower in venous blood than arterial blood and why oxygen diffuses into the bloodstream.
 The rate of diffusion is affected by the distance the oxygen has to travel from the water to the bloodstream as indicated by Fick's laws of diffusion.
-Fick's laws explain why the gills of the octopus contain many small folds that are highly vascularised.
+Fick's laws explain why the gills of the octopus contain many small folds that are highly vascularized.
 They increase surface area, thus also increase the rate of diffusion.
-The capillaries that line the folds of the gill epithelium have a very thin tissue barrier (10 µm), which allows for fast, easy diffusion of the oxygen into the blood.
+The capillaries that line the folds of the gill epithelium have a very thin tissue barrier (10 μm), which allows for fast, easy diffusion of the oxygen into the blood.
 In situations where the partial pressure of oxygen in the water is low, diffusion of oxygen into the blood is reduced, Henry's law can explain this phenomenon.
 The law states that at equilibrium, the partial pressure of oxygen in water will be equal to that in air; but the concentrations will differ due to the differing solubility.
 This law explains why O. vulgaris has to alter the amount of water cycled through its mantle cavity as the oxygen concentration in water changes.

 The gills are in direct contact with water – carrying more oxygen than the blood – that has been brought into the mantle cavity of the octopus.
 Gill capillaries are quite small and abundant, which creates an increased surface area that water can come into contact with, thus resulting in enhanced diffusion of oxygen into the blood.
 Some evidence indicates that lamellae and vessels within the lamellae on the gills contract to aid in propelling blood through the capillaries.